 Remote working will also heighten the need for security technicians who can operate across systems and locations.
 The use of remote desktops and shared communication tools is in its infancy for millions of companies that were forced to send their staff home overnight.
-The majority of businesses will not yet have trained their staff in cybersecurity best practice or created iron-clad systems and processes to protect their firms.
-Business remain vulnerable to easily guessable passwords and mislaid or wrongly shared sensitive information.
+The majority of businesses will not yet have trained their staff in cybersecurity best practices or created iron-clad systems and processes to protect their firms.
+Businesses remain vulnerable to easily guessable passwords and mislaid or wrongly shared sensitive information.

 Understanding business weaknesses and potential areas of exploitation are vital to learning from recent hacks and preventing further damage.
-Experts estimate that over 2million cyber security positions are currently unfilled and awaiting skilled applicants.
+Experts estimate that over 2 million cyber security positions are currently unfilled and awaiting skilled applicants.

 9. Data Scientist